Safety advisory group (SAG)

 The role of the SAG is to provide advice, based on a recognised standards of good practice.
 It is not the SAG's responsibility to prepare or approve risk assessments or traffic management plans etc.

 As the SAG has limited time and resources, small scale or low risk events might not be considered in detail.
-There is more information on this in the SAG’s terms of references.

 Sometimes the arrangements for an event may be judged so poor, or the potential for harm so great, that the SAG cannot support it.